 3. Choose the size and contents of your box

 Both Farm Fresh to You and Imperfect Foods both have 4 box sizes.
-The right box/frequency depends how many mouths you have to feed and how often you like to cook.
-The small box is perfect for 1-2 people, the medium or “regular” size is built for households of 2-4, while the large and extra large can sustain 4-8.
+The right box/frequency depends on how many mouths you have to feed and how often you like to cook.
+The small box is perfect for 1-2 people, the medium or “regular” size is built for households of 2-4, while the large and extra-large can sustain 4-8.

 Farm Fresh to You offers six box content themes:

 - Traditional CSA (“Community Supported Agriculture” — for those who want the most local and seasonal foods.)